Eight Days of Luke

-Plot summary
+Plot

 Sunday

 David Allard, an orphan, returns to his hometown of Ashbury from boarding school to discover that his relatives-cum-guardians have nothing arranged for his summer and he will have to endure their mistreatment for his entire holiday.

 While walking in the garden, in a fit of frustration he makes up words to use as a curse.
 David's words seem to cause the garden wall to crumble, and to release a boy a year or so older than himself with flame-red hair, who identifies himself as Luke.
 Happy to have made a new friend, David notices Luke's odd references to being released from his "chains" and "bowls of venom".
 The two hastily repair the wall, and David notices that Luke's touch seems to burn the bushes growing beside the wall.
 Luke says ruefully that he "can't bring the dead back to life".
 Luke also tells David that simply kindling a flame will summon him.